by Bryan Caswell & Kevin Lavery

 All branches of the humanities strive to resist unchecked romanticism, though the popularity of historical films and novels seem to make it a particular challenge for historians.
 Nonetheless, romanticism can be tempered.
 The study of historical memory, and thinking about why we idealize ninjas, cowboys, and even brutal murderers like Genghis Khan, not only opens up new avenues of exploring the past, but also illuminates why our relationship with history has changed over time and what it says about what we value and who we are as a people.
 And for historians, it adds yet another important layer to the work they do.

 Of course, another way of breaking the constraints of an imagined past is to latch on and dig deeper.
 What historian hasn’t sighed at an idealized depiction of their life’s work and mumbled, ‘At least it will generate interest’?
-If material is approaching cautiously and critically, it becomes clear that the questions movies make us ask about the past are rarely the ones we should really be asking.
+If material is approached cautiously and critically, it becomes clear that the questions movies make us ask about the past are rarely the ones we should really be asking.
 The film Gettysburg has inspired many a Civil War buff to read history texts and primary source collections that help them see the Civil War as more than just one battle, though others have remained stuck in the Killer Angels tradition and engaging with media that only reinforces this perception of the battle.